-Akil Analyst, Facilities Management Services division, Jersey City
+Akil Associate, Facilities Management Services division, Jersey City

 I am particularly proud of my involvement in the firm’s carbon reporting initiatives and my team’s role in driving down these emissions through operating our facilities as efficiently as possible.

 I studied mechanical engineering and received a BS in Engineering Science from The College of New Jersey (TCNJ).
 I was introduced to Goldman Sachs at a career conference for the Society of Hispanic Professional Engineers during my junior year of college.
 At the conference, I met with an engineer who works in our Corporate Services and Real Estate (CSRE) group.
 I spoke to him and to recruiters from Human Capital Management about my interests and my prior internship experience within the construction management field, and I was called back a few weeks later to interview for the CSRE summer internship program.

 After passing a round of interviews, I was brought in as a summer analyst in the Capital Projects group.
 Then, after my ten-week internship, I was hired as a full time analyst within the Facilities Management team.

 Five years ago, when I was in the middle of my undergraduate career, I did not expect to be working at a finance company within the facilities management field, let alone at Goldman Sachs.
 At the time, I was interested in pursuing a career in the automotive industry.
 I had two summer internships at a construction management company, which led me to become interested in the real estate field.
 I developed a strong desire to be on the owner’s side of the construction/operations industry, and that led me to a career at Goldman Sachs.